 Photo Credits: Melissa Ferrell

-I began my career after graduating from Eastern Kentucky University and while serving as a special education teacher in Franklin and Meade counties I finished a master’s program from Georgetown College.
+I began my career after graduating from Eastern Kentucky University in 1996 and while serving as a special education teacher in Franklin and Meade counties, from 1996-2005, I also finished a master’s program from Georgetown College.
 The most rewarding part of those years was teaching students how to read.
 An entire world of opportunities opens up when you learn how to read so it was such a privilege to give that gift to my students.